-A big part of any family law attorney’s practice is dealing with the parenting arrangements for a couple in the process of a breakup.
+When relationships end, things have the potential to get ugly, and that may mean parental alienation.
+A big part of any family law attorney’s practice is dealing with the child custody arrangements for a couple in the process of a breakup.
 If we’re talking about a married couple, these arrangements are usually part of the divorce.
 If the parents weren’t married in the first place, it is handled through either paternity or Allocation of Parental Responsibilities proceedings.

-Even if parents are not getting along, a parent should not badmouth the other.
+Even if parents are not getting along, courts stomp on parental alienation, including badmouthing the other.
 Courts expect that they will not drag their children into their personal or legal battles by disparaging the other parent to the children.
-That can be considered a form of parental alienation, and it could be fairly said, that a judge’s primary concern in any custody case is to minimize any psychological trauma on the children.
+That can be considered a form of parental alienation, and it could be fairly said that a judge’s primary concern in any custody case is to minimize any psychological trauma on the children.
 It has long been understood that the disparagement form of parental alienation is potentially damaging to the children.

 In Colorado, to help prevent parental alienation, courts often order parents to not disparage, insult, or otherwise badmouth the other parent in a way that the children can observe.
 This practice is meant to give an extra layer of accountability to parents, especially as they are going through the first months after what is often a personally traumatic break-up and the temptation to badmouth the other is highest.

 At Graham.Law, our parenting plans typically contain a “prohibited conduct” section that forbids various types of negative conduct, including badmouthing, which put kids in the middle of disputes, including:

 “Demeaning, disparaging, or questioning the judgment of, the other parent, his/her significant other, or members of his/her household or immediate family, to the children or in the children’s presence,